Nondestructive Evaluation

 Summary

 Nondestructive Evaluation (NDE) refers to a range of techniques used to evaluate the properties of a material, component, or system without causing damage.
-NDE is crucial in various industries, including aerospace,automotive, and manufacturing, as it ensures the integrity and reliability of products and structures.
-This three-day course is designed is designed for engineers, scientists, technicians, implementers, and managers who need to understand and apply current
+NDE is crucial in various industries, including aerospace, defense, casting, welding, energy, automotive, additive manufacturing, and electronics, as it ensures the integrity and reliability of products and structures.

 Description